isomerpages/isomerpages-govtech/pages/careers/students-and-graduates/internships.md

 ![GovTech Internships Selection Process](/images/careers/post-application-process.png)

 Applications for our internship programme open from 1 February to 31 March 2024.
-If you are looking for growth, purpose, and fun, [apply as a GovTech intern] (https://sggovterp.wd102.myworkdayjobs.com/PublicServiceCareers/job/Singapore/GovTech-2024-Internships_JR-10000026123){:target="_blank"} now.
+If you are looking for growth, purpose, and fun, [apply as a GovTech intern](https://sggovterp.wd102.myworkdayjobs.com/PublicServiceCareers/job/Singapore/GovTech-2024-Internships_JR-10000026123){:target="_blank"} now.

 Follow us on  [social media](https://linktr.ee/GovTechSG){:target="_blank"} or join our Talent Community to stay updated on our upcoming job opportunities, news and recruiting events at GovTech.